gamesbook/pyprototypr/docs/core_shapes.rst

       - *transparency* - the lower the value, the more "see through" the color

-      The last Rectangle, which also has a transparency value, is drawn partially over the Rectangle on the lower-left.
-This means there is an apparent color change in the overlapping section, because some of the underlying color is partially visible.
+      The last Rectangle, which also has a *transparency* value, is drawn partially over the Rectangle on the lower-left.
+This means there is an apparent color change in the overlapping section, because some of the underlying color is partially visible ("bleed through").
 ===== ======

 Centre Shape